Designer

 Select Workflows from the main menu, and select Manage workflows from the navigation panel.

-Hover over the existing workflow version to reveal the action menu on the right side of the table.
+Hover over the existing workflow version to reveal an action menu on the right side of the table.

-Click on the action menu and select Edit the workflow logic.
+Click on the action menu and select Edit to edit the the workflow logic.

 The interface contains five main elements.